 My two favorite characters were Tate and Elizabeth.
 They are both incredibly supportive of Amber and had me smiling.

 There was a sweet romance between Tate and Amber and Jesse and Hannah.
 However, I really enjoyed reading more about Tate and Amber even though they start out as total opposites in personality.
 Tate is still grieving his late wife when the story begins, but he ends up helping Amber with the investigation and I just loved the scenes they have together.
 Leo the cat was also an enhancement to the story.

 Even though I didn’t connect with this story as I’d hoped to, it’s still accurate to say that anything Chapman writes is wonderfully entertaining and always illustrates what it means to have faith in God no matter what culture you’re from.
 The characters keep things interesting, I had no idea who the culprit was, the police had me suspicious because of their nonchalant attitude towards Amber, the romance is subtle but perfectly done, the friendships are pure delight, the Amish community stick together and help each other in such precious ways, and even when you discover who the “villain” is there is forgiveness available for this person.
 I’m grateful for authors like Chapman and I know her readers will enjoy this book as I did!

-I want to thank Booksneeze and Zondervan for the review copy they sent me.
-I was not required to write a positive review even though I enjoyed doing so.
+I want to thank BookLook Bloggers and Zondervan for the review copy received.
+I was not required to write a positive review.
 The opinions expressed are my own.